SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 This creates a parabolic arc in optimization space that starts tangent to the gradient descent direction and curves smoothly toward the quasi-Newton direction.

-### Why This Matters: The Geometric Paradigm

-Traditional approaches to combining optimization methods include:

-* **Algebraic**: Matrix updates, weighted sums, switching rules
-* **Constrained**: Trust regions, feasible directions
-* **Stochastic**: Random combinations, probabilistic selection

-QQN proposes that the optimal combination lies along a smooth geometric path—specifically, a quadratic curve that begins tangent to the gradient and curves toward the quasi-Newton direction.

-This suggests quadratic interpolation provides a natural geometry for combining first and second-order information.

 ### Geometric Principles of Optimization

 QQN is based on three geometric principles: